LaxarJS/grunt-laxar/docs/tasks/internal/laxar-dependencies.md

 > For a given flow target, generates an AMD module that references all direct dependencies.

- the controller modules of all reachable widgets and activities as well the modules of their controls.
+A module is generated, which depends on the controller modules of all reachable widgets and activities as well the modules of their controls.
 When loaded using _RequireJS_ or bundled using _r.js_ this causes all transitive dependencies of these modules to be included as well.

+The dependencies module is stored under `{dest}/{target}/dependencies.js`.
+Here, *dest* refers to the configured destination directory (usually `var/flows`), and *target* corresponds to the flow target that was specified when running the task.

 ## Overview